77dipesh77/Tic-Tac-Toe/README.md

 - Responsive design

 ## How to Play
-1. Open `index.html` in a web browser.
+1. Click on  `https://dtic-tac-toe.netlify.app/` or copy paste the link in a web browser.
 2. Players take turns clicking on empty cells.
 3. The game announces the winner or a draw when the board is full.